Use this guide if you have trouble when booting from a REAL SYSTEM

 The first thing to do is try the same E2B USB drive on different types of systems (PCs, Notebooks, Tablets, etc.) - if some will boot to the Main Menu but others will not, then we know that there is a compatibility problem with certain types of systems.
 This type of problem can often be fixed by changing the BIOS settings (see below), re-making the USB drive using the Windows script provided or updating the BIOS version.

 If E2B partially boots, take note of any error or warning messages and look them up by using this site's Search box.

 Step 3 - Try a different USB drive and on different USB ports

 Sometimes, some types of USB drive are not compatible with some systems/BIOSes.
-So install E2B to a different make/model/type of USB drive and try that on the real systems.
+So install E2B to a different make/model/type of USB drive and try that on the real systems (or try a different system).
 Don't worry if the USB drive is not the one you want to end up using - this is just a test.

 Problems have been seen with Mushkin USB drives, HP InSyde BIOS+Danelec/MSI USB flash drives, Emtec 64GB USB 3.0 color mix flash drives.